vihugoos/feedback-widget-web/README.md

 <div align="center">
   <img src="https://user-images.githubusercontent.com/44311634/178625239-ae338828-e08f-44c3-8059-9fff97e856c8.gif" align="center" height="500" alt="Project Home Page">
   <br/> <br/>
-  <p> A widget where you can send feedback to the website administrator about bugs, ideas, etc. </p>
 </div>
+A widget where customers can send feedback to the app admin about bugs, ideas, etc. The feedback is saved in the database and an email is sent to the administrator for notification.

 ### Built With